mainmanchandler/Image-Recognition-Project/README.md

 This was the image recognition project my friend and I did for our Image Processing class.
-It matches objects to images using their keypoints and is overall pretty self-explanatory using Python OpenCV.
+Uses Python OpenCV library.